mlange-42/yarner/guide/src/blocks-and-macros.md

 ## Macros

 To allow structuring for humans, Yarner uses macros.
-For that sake, code blocks can be given a name in their first line, by default prefixed with `//-`:
+For that sake, code blocks can be given a name in their first line, by default prefixed with `//-`.
+Here is a code block named `Say hello`:

 ````markdown
 ```rust